 Secondary Job Duties

-3. Attend meetings and trainings as scheduled.
+Attend staff meetings and others trainings as required or assigned.

 Send a resume to Diona Walker at firstname.lastname@example.org.